shahirulprojects/shahirulprojects/README.md

 - 📫 How to reach me : [shahirulwork@gmail.com](mailto:shahirulwork@gmail.com)
 - 💌 Fun Facts :
     - Loves food but can't' cook 🐼
-    - My affection for Oreos and Kinder Buenos is like a programmer's unwavering dedication to debugging - unbreakable! 🙂
+    - My love for Oreos and Kinder Buenos is like a programmer's unwavering dedication to debugging - unbreakable! 🙂
     - I still can't move one from the Paper Towns movie 🙃

 <br>